-Twyg is a South African lifestyle brand for modern, eco-conscious and forward-thinking people.
-Here we’ll inspire you with stories about conscious fashion, food and places that don’t harm the planet and people.
+Twyg is a South African brand encouraging a modern, eco-conscious and forward-thinking lifestyle.
+We inspire with stories about fashion, food and places that don’t harm the planet and people.
 We can no longer ignore climate change, nor can we pretend that we are not to blame.
 Twyg wants to play a part in the solution by telling stories about how to lighten our tread.

 Founder and editor: Jackie May

 Jackie has been working in big and medium-sized mainstream media organisations for more than 20 years.
-When she left her day job in mid 2017, she launched Twyg to close the gap between “doing good while looking good”.
+When she left her day job in mid 2017, she launched Twyg.
 At the core of the stories she publishes on her platform is a commitment to exploring ways we can live well now while ensuring a better future.
 When she’s not producing content for her site, she’s freelancing for newspapers and magazines.
 She is a graduate of Stellenbosch University, University of South Africa and University of London.
 Jackie is based in Cape Town.

 Bekah Vogel was found outside the Dora Nginza Public Hospital in Port Elizabeth and became one of the first children of colour to be legally adopted by a white family in South Africa.
 She picked up a camera at the age of 10 and has been taking photos ever since.
 Bekah lived in ShenYang, China, for two years during which time felt a sense of urgency with regards to sustainable living.
 She has worked as the head creative contributor for Romanian advertising agency, MASProduction and currently creates content for brands such as Queen B Spritzers, MyBru App, and RoyalJuice.